 DESIGNATED PLAY ZONES AT THE SCHOOL:

-We have the school divided into 3 areas for play for different Year groups - as outlined on the map below and it is also available at school.
+We have the school divided into 3 areas for play for different Year groups - as outlined on maps posted around the school and in classrooms.

 The old playground behind Ngahape (by the hall) and the grass area beside the hall.
-This area is for Ngahape and Purimu.
-Year 1 – 3 only.
+This area is for Ngahape and Purimu children - Year 1-3 only.

 The big field and tennis court is for all students.

 The senior playground on the field is for Year 5-8 students unless supervised by an adult.

 This is a system whereby parents pre-pay for actual costs that may occur throughout the year and saves the children having to frequently bring small amounts of change to school.
 Parents are informed upon entry the anticipated costs for the remainder of the year, and that amount is requested.
 Refer to page 2 for Internet Banking details.